-The SuperImager® Plus Desktop Pro Forensic unit is the latest generation of MediaClone desktop Forensic solutions; it is a standalone forensic imager with the ability to perform multiple Forensic tasks, allowing the Forensic investigator to capture data in the Lab from multiple source drives to multiple target drives simultaneously and upload them to a network extremely fast.
-It also enables the user to perform a full Forensic analysis using encase, Nuix Windows 10 application, or capture data from multiple cellphones and run cellphone analyses, or use any third-party Windows application.
-The unit is industrial and durably built, using a desktop-style, with easy to use touchscreen icons.
-The unit has built-in 8 ports of SAS/SATA and 10 ports of USB3.1.
+The SuperImager® Plus Desktop Pro Forensic unit is the latest generation of MediaClone desktop Forensic solutions; it is a standalone forensic imaging device with the ability to perform multiple Forensic tasks, allowing the Forensic investigator to capture data in the Lab from numerous source drives to multiple target drives simultaneously and upload them to a network extremely fast.
+It also enables the user to perform a full Forensic analysis using encase, Nuix Windows 10 application, capture data from multiple cellphones and run cellphone analyses, or use any third-party applications.
+The unit is industrial durably built with desktop-style, designed with easy-to-use touchscreen icons.
+In addition, it has built-in 8 SAS/SATA ports and 10 USB 3.2 ports.

 The SuperImager’s main application (the unit’s software) supports many imaging methods like Mirror Image, Encase E01/Ex01, and Linux-DD.

-Here are some of the tasks the unit can be used for:
+Some of the tasks the unit can be used:

 1) Multiple Parallel Forensic Capture: Mirror (bit by bit), Linux-DD, E01/Ex01 (with full compression) formats, Mixed-Format DD/E01, copy the whole drive or only parts.

-2) Run a Selective Imaging (Targeted Imaging) of files, folders, and partitions with file extensions filters (for example, 4 independent sessions of E01 capture with 8 native SAS/SATA ports and 16 compression engines simultaneously).
+2) Run a Selective Imaging (Targeted Imaging) of files, folders, and partitions with file extensions filters and file metadata, and file HASH (for example, 4 independent sessions of E01 capture with 8 native SAS/SATA ports and 16 compression engines simultaneously).

 3) Perform Forensic Imaging from many Suspect drives to one large Evidence drive; in append mode (can perform forensic imaging from 7 Suspect drives to one large Evidence drive).